-(8) Management of Patents.
+4-7.
+Management of Patents

 University patents shall be assigned to and managed by the university.
-Under certain conditions, a patent may be assigned to and managed by a designated TTA if it is determined that it is in the best interest of the university.
-The TM shall provide guidance regarding the use of a TTA
+Under certain conditions, a patent may be assigned to and managed by a designated Technology Transfer Agencyif it is determined that it is in the best interest of the university.
+The Technology Manager shall provide guidance regarding the use of a Technology Transfer Agency.
+The Technology Manager shall maintain a listing of available Technology Transfer Agencies.